The Wolf Who Ate the Sky

 Published by Heyday, Berkeley, CA, 2015, 32 pages, 10.5 x 7.5 inches, hardcover.

+Books can be shipped for a fee.
 To order a copy, please contact me.

-Below is the book trailer video which features Anna at 3.5 years old telling a version of the story.
+BOOK TRAILER VIDEO (below) features Anna at 3.5 years old telling a version of the story.